richafnu/Viva/Viva/glint/setup/360-roles-permissions.md

 ## Create a unique 360 admin

 > [!IMPORTANT]
-> You can have more than one Glint 360 admin, but limit your total number of unique 360 admins to just a few.
+> You can have more than one Glint 360 admin, but the best practice is to limit your total number of unique 360 admins to just a few.

 From the Glint admin dashboard, select the **Configuration** symbol and then **User Roles** in the **Employees** section.